theofbraune/tictactoe/readme.md

-This is gonna be the attempt to create the game Tic Tac Toe on the Smartphone with kivy.
+This is gonna be the attempt to create the game Tic Tac Toe on the Smartphone with Kivy.